genlayerlabs/genvm/doc/vm-run-result.md

 # What is a vm exectuion result?

 1. Success --- calldata-encoded data that contract provided
+2. Rollback --- error that a guest program explicitly produced and can handle
+3. Contract error --- error that a guest program caused (i.e. non-zero exit code) and can't handle
-2. Error --- unrecoverable error that makes entire transaction to not be applied ; internal vm failure or `panic` in solidity terms
+4. Error --- unrecoverable error that makes entire transaction to not be applied ; internal vm failure
-3. Rollback --- error that a guest program explicitly produced and can handle

 Solidity states following about rollback (revert):